NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 *   Eosinophils (2.3%)
 *   Basophils (0.4%)

 [The thing about white blood cells is that **all of them are transfered from mother to child via the breast milk**.](https://www.nature.com/articles/pr200445) Yes, Jehovah designed humans so that mothers feed their babies this blood fraction for several months.
-Breast milk contains all sorts of goodies that bootstraps and boosts the baby’s immune system, including white blood cells.
 One drop of breast milk contains around a million white blood cells.
 And this is true for other species as well, cows, goats, you name it.
-If you have ever drunk milk, eaten butter or cheese then guess what, you have eaten blood fractions by the billions.
-If the Watchtower wants to disfellowship people for eating blood fractions, then they must disfellowship everyone who has ever been breastfed, eaten butter, cheese or drank milk.
+If you have ever drank milk, eaten butter or cheese then you have eaten blood fractions by the trillions.

 ## Platelets